Standing Through Centuries: Flute Playing Posture from the 18th Century until today

 The traverso was often held slightly lower and closer to the body than a modern flute.

 In the 20th century, the movement while playing the flute becomes somewhat more graceful again, with no large movements unless intended expressively.
 20th-century flutists learned to play with maximum efficiency: posture had to minimize physical strain.
 New music emerges again: expressionist and modern music.
 This also required new movement techniques; one had to switch quickly between techniques, dynamics, and colors.
-How you stood on stage became even more important; your posture had to appear visually professional, yet also authentic and relaxed.
+The way of standing on stage became even more important; your posture had to appear visually professional, yet also authentic and relaxed.
 Flutists move less theatrically than in the 19th century, but more functionally than in the 18th century.

 Foot position